Thousands protest in Romania against shale gas, gold mine

 The U.S. Energy Information Administration estimates that Romania could potentially recover 51 trillion cubic feet of shale gas, which would cover domestic demand for more than a century and help push prices lower.

-In the central Romanian town of Campeni, around 2,000 people protested against Canada's Gabriel Resources plans to use cyanide to mine 314 metric tons of gold and 1,500 metric tons of silver in the small town of Rosia Montana.
+In the central Romanian town of Campeni, around 2,000 people protested against Canada's Gabriel Resources plans to use cyanide to mine 314 tonnes of gold and 1,500 tonnes of silver in the small town of Rosia Montana.

 The state also holds a minority stake in the mine.
 The government approved a bill to speed up the project, which has been waiting for approval for 14 years.
 In Rosia Montana, many argue the mine is the only solution to create jobs.